webvimark/pixie/README.md

 $query = QB::table('my_table')->where('name', '=', 'Sana');
 $row = $query->first();
 ```
 Returns the first row, or null if there is no record.
 Using this method you can also make sure if a record exists.
-Access these like `echo $row->name`.
+Access these like `echo $row['name']`.

 #### Get Rows Count